PDAL/PDAL/doc/about.rst

 PDAL allows you to compose :ref:`operations <filters>` on point clouds into :ref:`pipelines <pipeline>` of :ref:`stages <stage_index>`.
-These pipelines can be written in a declarative JSON syntax in your favorite language.
+These pipelines can be written in a declarative JSON syntax or constructed using the available API.

 Why would you want to do that?
 ................................................................................

 A task might be to load some `ASPRS LAS`_ (the most common LiDAR binary format) data into a database, but you wanted to transform it into a common coordinate system along the way.

 One option would be to write a specialized monolithic program that reads LAS data, reprojects it as necessary, and then handles the necessary operations to insert the data in the appropriate format in the database.

-This approach has a distinct disadvantage.
-It is a kind of one-off, and it could quickly spiral out of control as you look to add new little tweaks and features to the operation.
+This approach has a distinct disadvantage in that without careful planning it could quickly spiral out of control as you add new little tweaks and features to the operation.
 It ends up being very specific, and it does not allow you to easily reuse the component that reads the LAS data separately from the component that transforms the data.

-Little programs that encapsulate specific functionality that can be composed together provide a more streamlined approach to the problem.
-They allow for reuse, composition, and separation of concerns.
+The PDAL approach is to chain together a set of components, each of which encapsulates specific functionality.
+The components allow for reuse, composition, and separation of concerns.
 PDAL views point cloud processing operations as a pipeline composed as a series of stages.
 You might have a simple pipeline composed of a :ref:`LAS Reader <readers.las>` stage, a